Your Guide to Value Investing

 Since then, though, value investing has grown into a more fundamental analysis of a company’s cash flow and earnings.
 Value investors also look at a company’s competitive advantages to assess whether a share is deeply discounted.

 Who are the two most famous value investors?

 As the CEO of Berkshire Hathaway (NYSE:BRK.A) (NYSE:BRK.B), Buffett is perhaps the best-known value investor.
 Buffett cut his teeth in value investing in his early 20s.
-He used the strategy to deliver immense returns for investors in his partnership in the 1960s and then for Berkshire investors when he first took control of the company in the 1970s.
+He used the strategy to deliver immense returns for investors in his partnership in the 1960s, and then for Berkshire investors after he took control of the company in the 1970s.

 However, the influence of Charlie Munger, Berkshire’s vice chairman and Buffett’s investing partner for many decades, along with Buffett’s evolution as an investor, has changed Buffett’s strategy from purely buying undervalued assets to identifying high-quality businesses at reasonable values.

 This famous Buffett quote best describes why his thinking on value has changed over the years:

 “Better to buy a wonderful business at a fair price than a fair business at a wonderful price.”

 Buffett has used his acquisition of Berkshire Hathaway, which was a struggling textile producer, as an excellent example of this thinking.
 He has said that buying Berkshire likely cost some investors many billions of dollars in lost returns because he ended up selling many of the company’s textile-producing assets at a loss.

 Perhaps the best evidence of this is that nobody associates Berkshire Hathaway with textiles these days.
 Instead, mentions of Berkshire tend to bring to mind corporate subsidiaries like its GEICO insurance unit, along with the many value shares in Berkshire’s investment portfolio.